Anushka Sharma Shares Childhood Pictures, Makes The Internet Go ‘Aww-dorable’!

 Anushka's last film, Zero, failed to do well among audiences and critics alike.
 The film was directed by Anand L Rai, and it also starred Shah Rukh Khan and Katrina Kaif.

-As of now, the actress is taking a break from work and spending time with Virat, as the couple got busy soon after their wedding and never got to spend quality time with each other.
-The two have been holidaying at an undisclosed beach location.
+As of now, the actress is taking a break from work and spending time with Virat.
+She had said that the two got busy soon after their wedding and never got to spend quality time with each other, so she is making time for just Virat.
+The two have been holidaying at an undisclosed beach location, delighting fans by posting beautiful pictures on their social media.

 MOST READ: Akshay Kumar Is OVERWHELMED By Juhi Chawla's Gesture On His Birthday; Calls It 'The Best Gift'